-Activity data related to livestock population and any additional parameters like milk productivity or cattle pregnancy come from national statistics prepared by the Central Statistical Office.
+Activity data related to livestock population and any additional parameters like milk productivity or cattle pregnancy come from national statistics prepared by the Statistics Poland.
 Data like livestock population, crop production, nitrogen fertilizers use and others are available in several publications that were cross-checked.
 Emphasis was put on data consistency between sub-categories and between sectors using agricultural data.
+Also comparison and consistency is sustained with the data applied in the UNECE CLRTAP and NECD reporting in Agriculture sector.
 Emission factors and methodology is compared with international literature and other countries methods/EF applied.
 Calculations were examined with focus on formulas, units and trends consistency.
 Generally QC procedures follow QA/QC plan presented in Annex 7.

-- No recalculations were made
+No recalculations were made